Oneworld: New global alliance

-Ahead of the official launch, the alliance embarked on an extensive employee communications and training programme, involving virtually all of the 220,000 staff employed by the five-member airlines, to ensure they could deliver what the alliance brand promised.
+Ahead of the official launch, the alliance embarked on an extensive employee communications and training program, involving virtually all of the 220,000 staff employed by the five-member airlines, to ensure they could deliver what the alliance brand promised.

 At its launch in 1999, Oneworld's member airlines and their affiliates served 648 destinations in 139 countries and carried 181 million passengers with a fleet of 1,577 aircraft.

 First additional members

 Finnair became Oneworld's first recruit following the alliance's foundation.

 Finnair, Finland's largest airline and flag carrier, was the alliance's first new recruit on 9 December 1998.
 The alliance welcomed Iberia, Spain's flag carrier, as its second recruit on 15 February 1999.
 Both airlines, together with Iberia's franchisee, Iberia Regional Air Nostrum, joined the alliance on 1 September 1999, adding more than 50 destinations to the Oneworld network.

 On 19 May 1999, LAN Chile became a member-elect, the alliance's first representative from Latin America.
-LanChile's two subsidiaries, LAN Express and LAN Perú, would also join the alliance.
+LanChile's two subsidiaries, LAN Express and LAN Perú, also joined the alliance.
 Irish flag carrier Aer Lingus was formally elected on board and confirmed as the ninth member of the alliance on 2 December 1999.
 As LanChile and Aer Lingus joined on 1 June 2000, Canadian Airlines left the alliance, following the airline's purchase by Air Canada, a member of the rival Star Alliance.

 Swiss International Air Lines (Swiss) accepted an invitation to join Oneworld in September 2003, after signing a memorandum of understanding (MOU) on 23 September 2003 to establish a wide-ranging commercial agreement with British Airways.
 However, Swiss later decided not to proceed with key elements of its agreement with British Airways and was therefore released from its commitment to join Oneworld; it was taken over by Lufthansa in 2005 and joined Star Alliance in 2006.